Daniel A. Rozansky

 - Represented Move, Inc. in lawsuit against competitor real estate site Zillow and two of its senior executives.
 The plaintiffs, who own and operate the realtor.com website, brought claims for misappropriation of trade secrets, breach of contract, and breach of fiduciary duty, among others, in the King county superior court in seattle, Washington.
 The case ended with a $130M settlement in clients’ favor on the first day of trial in June 2016.

-- Won multi-million dollar liquidated damages award on summary judgment in breach of contract action and won award for the recovery by his client of over 95% of the attorneys’ fees he spent.
+- Won multi-million-dollar liquidated damages award on summary judgment (upheld on appeal) in breach of contract action and won award for the recovery by his client of over 95% of the attorneys’ fees he spent.

 - Represented numerous clients regarding claims of tape recording without consent.